Congratulations on all of your hard work to reach this point! It’s a huge accomplishment.

 I kicked ATAR butt!

 Well done and high five!
 Assuming you’ve secured all the prerequisites for the course you’ve listed as your top preference and your ATAR falls into the minimum selection rank, nothing really needs to change.
-Keep your dream course at number one, add Orientation to your calendar, breathe, relax and wait for an offer letter.
+Keep your dream course at #1, add Orientation to your calendar, relax and wait for an offer letter.

 If you’re joining us here at La Trobe, add us on social media to stay in the know about what’s happening on campus – visit Facebook, Twitter, Instagram and Linkedin.
 (And don’t forget our students-only channels: MyLaTrobe Facebook & MyLaTrobe Instagram)